Gyu-Seok0/CDiff4Rec_WWW25/README.md

     ```
     ./run.sh [dataset]
     ```
-    The dataset can be one of: 'yelp', 'amazon_game', or 'citeulike_t'.
+    The dataset can be one of: yelp, amazon_game, or citeulike_t.